 Part of the reason also is that the play is not well cast.
 The actors are not exciting nor convincing, though they work intensely at their characterizations.
 There are exceptions among the smaller parts: David Sitler brings great power to his role as the stern, rigid father in the scene in which he learns that Andrew will be the sea farer and Rob will stay home — for me the most memorable in the play.
 (Too bad he dies and we don’t see more of him.)
 Aimee Laurence is touchingly natural as Rob and Ruth’s little girl, caught between an embittered mother and the incompetent father she adores.
 Patricia Conolly is amusing as Ruth’s wheel-chair bound mother, the stubbornly healthy invalid, although her patrician speech is out of place.
 Although O’Neill intended a naturalistic vernacular, the varied accents among the actors are disunifying, making the characters hard to accept as part of a small, isolated early 20th-century Massachusetts community.
 Rob and Andrew are so disparate in all ways, quite aside from the contrasting personalities, that it’s hard to believe they are brothers.

-Beyond the Horizon plays at Irish Repertory Theater on Manhattan's West Side through April 15.
-For more information and tickets, click on live link of title.
+Beyond the Horizon plays at Irish Repertory Theater on Manhattan’s West Side through April 15.